You can train teams with internal and external courses by building, assigning, and tracking worker training and educational courses in Engage.

 [DROPDOWN-OPTION] Group activity

-A group activity connects people that are randomly assigned to the same journey.
+A group activity connects people who are randomly assigned to the same journey.

 [/DROPDOWN]